amazeeio/docs/README.md

 Join us in our Slack channel and we will help you right away: [slack.amazee.io](https://slack.amazee.io)

+## More about amazee.io

+Learn more about amazee.io on our website [www.amazee.io](http://www.amazee.io)

 ## more about amazee.io

-Learn more about amazee.io on our website www.amazee.io
+Learn more about amazee.io on our website [www.amazee.io](http://www.amazee.io)